jstasiak/dejector/README.rst

    :target: https://travis-ci.org/jstasiak/dejector

-This is an attempt to create a dependency injection framework for D and my way of learning the language.
+This is a proof of concept of dependency injection framework for D and my way of learning the language.

 Example usage
 -------------